kesmarag/grmot/README.md

 ## License
-GRMOT is distributed as free software (GPL-v3) it the hope that it will useful, but without any warranty.
+GRMOT is distributed as free software (GPL-v3) in the hope that it will useful, but without any warranty.

+## Acknowledgements
+I would like to acknowledge Professor Apostolos Papageorgiou for his guidance and valuable advice.

 ## References